-Great Dane rescues spend a TON of money treating heart worm in the dogs that come into their care.
+Great Dane rescues spend a TON of money treating heartworms in the dogs that come into their care.

 It’s expensive and heartbreaking (literally).
-They don’t want to place dogs into homes that don’t take those things seriously.
+They don’t want to place dogs in homes that don’t take those things seriously.

 We are big believers in waiting to spay and neuter Great Danes until their growth plates are closed (age 2+), so we understand how frustrating this particular restriction can be.

-However, too many people breed dogs for fun and money, and this is one way that can make sure they never send a Great Dane into an irresponsible breeder home.
+However, too many people breed dogs for fun and money, and this is one way they make sure they never send a Great Dane to an irresponsible breeder’s home.

 If you have no intention of breeding and have a solid reference from your veterinarian, it may be worth sharing that.